Table of Contents

 - Sponsors or Co-Sponsor - Temple University faculty, staff, or students who are eligible to initiate the request for guest access to Systems or a Guest Card.)
 A "TUid" is the official Temple University identification number.

-- Access Manager refers to individuals assigned to initiate the request for guest access to Systems or a Guest Card for Temple University faculty (voluntary, Japan campus and Rome campus.)
+- Access Manager refers to individuals assigned to initiate the request for guest access to Systems or a Guest Card for Temple University faculty (voluntary, visiting and Rome campus.)

 - University facilities and services - buildings and services requiring swipe access including, but not limited to, Diamond Dollars, parking, and campus recreation.